Bootstrapping a device

-Depending on your settings you can enable "auto accept" for a certain bootstrap key.
+Depending on your settings you can enable "auto accept" yes or no for a certain bootstrap key.
 "Auto accept" is the default setting.
-If "no" is selected you need to accept each device into the platform.
-The later is the default setting.
+If "no" is selected you need to manually accept the device.

 If you manually accept devices please check if the IP of the device and the request time is correct and then approve the device in the qbee UI under Devices -> Pending devices.

 When the device is approved it takes a while before it is visible in the tree.
-Eventually it will appear under a group called "unassigned devices" if that was selected for the bootstrap key.
-This is important as there is no configuration associated with this group.
+Eventually it will appear in the tree or under a group called "unassigned devices" if that was selected for the bootstrap key.
+This is important as there is no configuration associated with the "unassigend group".
 First if you move the device into a group that has configuration or if you create a group and then define configuration this device is in a defined state.
-Do not forget to save the new tree
+Do not forget to save the new tree.

 Any new device needs to be accepted in the "Pending devices" tab.
 When that is done it will appear under "unassigned devices" in the tree.
 Try reload the page if it does not appear.
 Only when you move it form "unassigned" into the main tree or any of your groups it will receive the valid configuration for that group and start working.
 Devices in the unassigned group are not working yet.

 The qbee agent can be called with more options.
-The complete set of settings (from version > 1.2) can be seen here:
+The complete set of settings can be seen here: